Det-Tech/Det-Tech/README.md

-# <div align="center">Hey 👋, I'm Fullstack Engineer.</div>
+# <div align="center">Hey 👋, I'm Fullstack Engineer </div>

 ### Glad to see you here!
-Senior engineer with 12+ years of experience building up web & mobile & game & blockchain infrastructure for several organizations with combined expertise in Software Engineering and Blockchain Architecture.
+Senior engineer with 12+ years of experience building up web & mobile & game & blockchain infrastructure for several organizations with combined expertise in Software Engineering and Blockchain Architecture

 <br/>

-## Rapidfire
+## Details

-- 👀 I’m interested in exploring blockchain technologies, and working on anything catches my interest.
+- 👀 I’m interested in exploring blockchain technologies, and working on anything catches my interest

   Bitcoin chain